influx6/shogun/readme.md

 ```bash
 shogun build -single -d=./examples -cmd=./cmd
 ```

-Shogun by defaults will be all the first level directories that have shogun files with appropriate binary names based on package name or if `binaryName` annotation is declared, and will generate a single binary if there exists any shogun files within the root with subcommands that will connect to other commands from shogun packages in the first level directories.

-This allows you to have a single binary that is bundled with all commands to execution functions from any other shogun package, but this can be changed to only allow single binaries incase you want truly separate binaries.

-*Note, this only applies, if you have Go files that have the `+build shogun `within the root, where `shogun build` gets executed.*

 - Build a shogun based package files in a directory and store generated packages in directory `cmd`